UCL-ARC/condenser-mkdocs/docs/terms_and_conditions.md

 - You contact us with a support issue and the data is relevant to your request.
 - We have reason to believe the data is relevant to investigating an on-going security incident.
-- In automated service processes, such as backups, or transfers between storage systems for service maintenance.
+- In automated processes, such as backups, or transfers between storage systems for platform maintenance.

 Occasionally support requests require more involved work, including accessing resources as a user.
 This can be disruptive or involve changes to your resources.
 In this